cwang23/CDPH-Breast-Cancer-Project/README.md

 # Predicting Insurance Status and Risk of Breast Cancer
-For this project, data scientists at Civis Analytics trained and tested two different models.
+For this project, data scientists at Civis Analytics trained and cross-validated two different models.
 One model predicts the likelihood that an individual is uninsured.
 The other model predicts the likelihood that a woman is at-risk of developing breast cancer.
-We then use this information to create a map of Chicago that highlights areas where women who are uninsured and/or have a high risk of breast cancer reside.
-The results of this project allow the Chicago Department of Public Health to conduct a targeted breast cancer screening campaign, so they can ensure that women with the highest likelihood of developing breast cancer and not being insured are getting screened.
+We then use this information to create a map of Chicago that highlights areas where there are women who are uninsured and/or have a high risk of breast cancer.
+The Chicago Department of Public Health can implement the results of this project to conduct a targeted breast cancer screening campaign, so that women with the highest likelihood of developing breast cancer and/or not having health insurance are getting screened.

 ***A cross-validation study has shown that this model correctly predicts consecutive results for WNV virus about 80 percent of the time.